makerscraft/launch-kit/keynotes/README.md

 ## 2 - The 2-hour landing page

 Code and design your landing page in only 2 hours !
-A very satisfying workshop where students code and design their own landing page.
+A very satisfying workshop where students code and design their own landing page using HTML/CSS & Bootstrap.

 ### Overview